 I am the Liverpool Telescope Astronomer in Charge and a Reader in Time Domain Astrophysics at the Astrophysics Research Institute of Liverpool John Moores University.
 I am responsible for giving a science-led perspective to the day-to-day management operations of the telescope.
 I took on the Astronomer in Charge role in September 2015.
 I joined the ARI in September 2012 as the Liverpool Telescope 2 (LT2) Project Scientist, and led development of the LT2 science case during the first phase of that project.
 Before that I was a postdoctoral research assistant in the Astronomy and Astrophysics group at the University of Warwick.
 I obtained my undergraduate degree from the University of Bristol in 2003 and my PhD at UCL's Mullard Space Science Laboratory in 2007.
 My CV (accurate as of 1 Aug 2018) can be found here.

-Liverpool Telescope 2 is a new, 4-metre, fully robotic optical/infrared telescope, which we intend to come into operation around about the beginning of the next decade.
-LT2 will be co-located with the Liverpool Telescope at the ORM on the Canary Island of La Palma, and will be a dedicated, time domain follow-up telescope, providing rapid spectroscopic classification and exploitation of targets discovered by survey facilities.
-The next couple of decades promises to be an exciting period for the time domain, with the next generation of survey facilities (such as LSST) providing interesting transients at an unprecedented rate.
-We are also on the cusp of the era of gravitational wave astronomy, and the next generation of exoplanet finders will report vast numbers of candidates around bright host stars.
+The NRT is a 4-metre, fully robotic optical/infrared telescope, which we intend to come into operation around 2025/26.
+NRT will be co-located with the Liverpool Telescope at the ORM on the Canary Island of La Palma, and will be a dedicated, time domain follow-up telescope, providing rapid spectroscopic classification and exploitation of targets discovered by survey facilities.
+The next couple of decades promises to be an exciting period for the time domain, with the next generation of survey facilities (such as the Vera Rubin Observatory) providing interesting transients at an unprecedented rate.
+We are also taking our first steps into the era of gravitational wave astronomy, and the next generation of exoplanet finders will report vast numbers of candidates around bright host stars.

 I am primarily involved in time resolved studies of binary star systems, using the Liverpool Telescope and other ground based optical/infrared facilities.
 The subject of my PhD was the optical emission from Ultraluminous X-ray Sources, which are a class of extremely X-ray bright black hole binaries.
 These are of interest because the black holes (in some of them at least) might be of intermediate mass (100 - 1,000,000 solar masses), bridging the gap between the better understood populations of stellar-mass and supermassive black holes.